Every year on June 7, World Food Safety Day reminds us of the critical need for safe, nutritious food for all.

 Frequently Asked Questions About World Food Safety Day

-1. When is World Food Safety Day celebrated?
+1. What is the theme of World Food Safety Day 2026?

 N/A